ashok2078/MYSQL-Database-Project/Troubleshooting_log.md

     Restarted MySQL in safe mode with --skip-grant-tables.

-    Reset password using: ALTER USER 'root'@'localhost' IDENTIFIED BY 'Vision@#1978';
+    Reset password using: ALTER USER 'root'@'localhost' IDENTIFIED BY 'password';

     Removed override and restored normal service operation.